seanthegeek/mastodon-listmanager/README.md

-One of the biggest points of friction when using [Mastodon][1] is the [inability][2] to directly view and interact with the follows/follower lists of users on other Mastodon servers/instances. `mastodon-listmanager`is a CLI script built as a workaround for this problem.
+One of the biggest points of friction when using [Mastodon][1] is the [inability][2] to directly view and interact with the follows/follower lists of users on other Mastodon servers/instances. `listmanager.py`is a CLI script built as a workaround for this problem.

 ## Features